onichandame/worklog/README.md

 As a personal project aiming at learning distributed app development, this tool is not intended to provide the following functions:

-1. Permanent data storage and backup
+1. Permanent data storage and backup at the cloud side
-2. Collaboration
+2. Collaboration between users
-3. Anything expected in a fully-functional scheduler(such as Google Calendar) but not expected in a physical logbook.
+3. Anything not expected in a physical logbook.

 A classical use case is: